 One of the main aspects of this document, which the Russian Federation violates constantly, is Article 9 that deals with cultural values’ protection on the occupied territories.
 According to this article, the occupying authorities which have a full or partly control of another party’s territory, has no right to a). any illicit export, other removal or transfer of ownership of cultural property; b). any archaeological excavation, save where this is strictly required to safeguard, record or preserve cultural property; c). any alteration to, or change of use of, cultural property which is intended to conceal or destroy cultural, historical or scientific evidence.

-Ukraine has initiated a new international consultation and coordination format – the International Crimea Platform – as an element of strategic vision of de-occupation of Crimea.
-The main objective of the ICP is to consolidate international attention and resources on the Crimean track and to add synergy to the corresponding efforts at intergovernmental, interparliamentary and expert levels.
+Ukraine has initiated a new international coordination and advisory initiative - the International Crimea Platform - as an element of its strategic vision of de-occupation of Crimea.
+The Platform is also aimed at consolidating international attention and resources on the Crimean track and synergize relevant efforts at the intergovernmental, interparliamentary and expert levels.

 In the eight years since the beginning of the Russian occupation of Crimea significant progress has been made in consolidating the international policy of non-recognition of the attempted annexation of the peninsula.

 International organisations whose competence includes issues of global and regional security, including the UN, the EU, NATO, Council of Europe, as well as UNESCO have adopted basic political decisions to support Ukraine's territorial integrity, condemn the occupation of Crimea, and state the non-recognition of its attempted annexation.

 The international coalition of states has been formed within the UN to actively support Ukraine on the Crimea issue, as evidenced by the annual resolutions of the UN General Assembly condemning violations of fundamental human rights in the occupied Crimea and the militarization of the peninsula.